 Our audit committee consists of Messrs.
 Berman, Korn and Wilson, with Mr. Korn serving as chairman.
 Our audit committee oversees our corporate accounting and financial reporting process and internal controls over financial reporting.
-Our audit committee evaluates the independent registered public accounting firm's qualifications, independence and performance; engages and provides for the compensation of the independent registered public accounting firm; approves the retention of the independent registered public accounting firm; approves the retention of the independent registered public accounting firm; approves the retention of the independent registered public accounting firm; approves the retention of the independent registered public accounting firm to perform any proposed permissible non-audit services; reviews our consolidated financial statements; reviews our critical accounting policies and estimates and internal controls over financial tatements.
+Our audit committee evaluates the independent registered public accounting firm's qualifications, independence and performance; engages and provides for the compensation of the independent registered public accounting firm; approves the retention of the independent registered public accounting firm to perform any proposed permissible non-audit services; reviews our consolidated financial statements; reviews our critical accounting policies and estimates and internal controls over financial reporting; and discusses with management and the independent registered public accounting firm the results of the annual audit and the reviews of our quarterly consolidated financial statements.
 We believe that our audit committee members meet the requirements for independence and financial literacy under the current requirements of the Sarbanes-Oxley Act of 2002, The NASDAQ Global Market and SEC rules and regulations.
 In addition, the board of directors has determined that Mr. Korn is qualified as an audit committee financial expert within the meaning of SEC regulations.
 We have made this determination based on information received by our board of directors, including questionnaires provided by the members of our audit committee.
 We believe that our audit committee complies with the applicable requirements of the Sarbanes-Oxley Act of 2002, The NASDAQ Global Market and SEC rules and regulations.
 We intend to comply with future requirements to the extent they become applicable to us.
 We have adopted an audit committee charter.
 We expect that the committee will meet no less frequently than quarterly.
 Our audit committee has previously met approximately two to four times each year in connection with the annual audit of our financial statements.